 This list will assist you in identifying major dependable financial regulators and licensing authorities.

 The governments of all major industrialized countries have financial regulatory agencies there to protect its citizens.
 They are subject to extensive executive, judicial, legislative, and public oversight.
-Their responsibilities include the licensing of brokerages and brokers and monitoring their activities in order to ensure maximum protection for investors.
+Their responsibilities include licensing of brokerages and brokers and monitoring their activities.
+That helps ensure maximum protection for investors.